 The county's very strong gap-closing capacity is derived from its ability to manage spending, relatively low expected revenue volatility and available reserves.
-The unrestricted general fund balance at yearend fiscal 2017 was \$251 million, or 8.1% of total general fund spending and the county expects fiscal 2018 results to show a modest increase to unrestricted balance.
+The unrestricted (committed, assigned and unassigned) general fund balance at year-end fiscal 2018 was \$270 million, or 8.8% of total general fund spending and the county expects fiscal 2019 results to show a draw of about \$22 million from unrestricted balance.
 Fitch expects that the county would maintain reserves at solid levels throughout a moderate economic downturn, primarily by adjusting spending.